julianlopez6850/AliensTookMyFriend/README.md

 # Other Information

 This game was done in approximately 36 hours as part of the KnightHacks 2021 Hackathon.
 We learned a lot throughout this challenge, and cannot wait to continue working on this project.

+Here is a video demonstration of the game in action: https://youtu.be/-XpHuNfeMX0